 Kanabec County Timber Trails Public Transit offers three types of transportation to fit the specific needs of our constituents: Public Transit, Common Carrier, and Veteran’s Transportation.
 All of the drivers in each program are subject to extensive background reviews, random drug and alcohol testing and specialized training.
 Read more about each program below.

-Kanabec County – Timber Trails Public Transit provides public transit bus service in Kanabec and Mille Lacs Counties.
-Mora/Ogilvie, Milaca and Princeton areas have daily service.
-The northern part of our service area has access to a weekly shopping route.
+Kanabec County – Timber Trails Public Transit provides public transit bus service in Kanabec County.
+Mora/Ogilvie has daily service.
 View our Maps and Schedules here.
 Timber Trails provides an essential service through our buses.
 Survey results show that as many as 75% of our riders are transit dependent – if it weren’t for the bus they wouldn’t be able to get where they need to go.
 They are no longer able to drive, they may have physical or emotional conditions that prevent them from driving, they may not be able to afford a vehicle and all the expenses that go along with driving or they may choose not to drive!
 We are mission driven and working hard to meet the transportation needs of our community.
 Here’s how we are doing it:

 - Eight buses and more than a dozen drivers provide daily bus service